-French web developper living in Montréal
+French web developer living in Montréal.

 Have you ever dreamed to wake up one morning and realize you felt different, more powerful.
 As if you had this super power inside of you that it waiting to be used.
 You'd meet someone very old and wise.
 He would tell you that you've actually had this super power for a very long time.
 But you need to go through a very difficult training phase to master it.

 Good news: as a developer, you do have this super power.
 And although you will need to practice, I promise you it sure won't be that difficult.
 This super power is called Deep Work.

 “Deep work is the ability to focus without distraction on a cognitively demanding task.
 It’s a skill that allows you to quickly master complicated information and produce better results in less time.
 Deep work will make you better at what you do and provide the sense of true fulfillment that comes from craftsmanship.
 In short, deep work is like a super power in our increasingly competitive twenty-first century economy.”

 Deep work will improve your life as a developer in several ways.
 The first obvious one is that you'll feel (and be) more productive.
 You'll deliver your tasks quicker, with a better quality.
 And you'll feel more involved in your projects.
 Without falling into the myth of the “10x-developer”, you will impress your coworkers with the exceptional rate of your work.